 Download your own copy of this free printable word search and answer key by clicking the image.
 This is a PDF file.
 Just print and use (personal use only).

 Looking for more word search printables with holiday themed words?
 Check out this complete set that includes 30 major holidays, important days, and seasons: Holiday and Seasonal Word Searches

 MILITARY CARE PACKAGE

 For me, one of the best ways to honor our fallen veterans is to also honor those currently serving.
-Sometimes it’s difficult for younger children to understand the significance of Memorial Day because they haven’t yet lost a loved one.
-By connecting with overseas service members and doing something helpful for them, your students will have a better appreciation of the holiday.
+Sometimes it’s difficult for younger children to understand the meaning of Memorial Day because they haven’t yet lost a loved one.
+By connecting with overseas military service members and doing something helpful for them, your students will have a better appreciation of the holiday.

 The U.S. Postal Services offers a FREE Military Care Kit that includes all the boxes, tape, customs form, and labels you need to send several care packages You can get ideas of what to put in the boxes at the Veterans United website.
 Before sealing them up, have your class add their own drawings and notes.
 They can even decorate the inside of the box!